demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 20. microsoft-atp-stop-and-quarantine-file
 ---
-Stop the execution of a file on a machine and delete it.
+Stops the execution of a file on a machine and deletes it.

 ##### Required Permissions
 Machine.StopAndQuarantine

 ##### Base Command

 `microsoft-atp-stop-and-quarantine-file`